Apple Watch SE release date, price, news and features

 The new device will be available in both GPS-only and cellular versions, and Apple promises that it will be twice as fast as the Apple Watch 3.

 It will feature the same accelerometer, gyroscope and always-on altimeter as the Apple Watch 6, plus the latest motion sensors and microphone.
-The updated altimeter will keep tracking all day, and will show differences in height as small as one foot.
+The updated altimeter will keep tracking all day, and will show changes in altitude as small as one foot.
 This data can be shown on the watch face, or as a workout metric.

-With Emergency SOS, the watch can make international calls to emergency services, regardless of whether it was bought or whether the cellular plan was activated.
+Using Apple's Emergency SOS feature, the watch can make international calls to emergency services, regardless of where it was bought or whether the cellular plan was activated.

 Apple Watch SE fitness